alexander-pick/MKMTool/README.md

 ## Last changes

+08.04.2017
++ changed the default minutes for the bot

 23.02.2017
 + country is no longer hardcoded and now determained at startup from your account details
 + code was cleaned up